Making the decision to purchase a dog is an incredibly important one and a moment that you’re going to remember for the rest of your life.

 You will also need to frequently socialize with your dog in order for it to assimilate into the domesticated world.

-This may require you or your family altering your work schedule and daily activities to accommodate for the puppy.
+This may require you or your family altering your work schedule and daily activities to accommodate the puppy.

 Other things that you will need to consider include your color choice, gender preference and your stance on spaying/neutering.